How a Multiprotocol Development Strategy Can Ease Your Microservices Woes

 The WSDL defined many aspects of the service.
 The schemas helped define and understand what the request and response message should look like, in accordance with the service implementation.
 SOAP Request and Response messages were always written in XML, and structured like an envelope:

-The <SOAP Header> routes messages through a node for additional application process, such as encryptions and other webservice security authentication.
+The routes messages through a node for additional application process, such as encryptions and other webservice security authentication.
 It’s built into the SOAP protocol, though using it isn’t mandatory.
 This makes it easier to secure APIs and services.

 Request: